-Trump moves to escalate investigation of intel agencies
+Trump expands Barr power over classified Russia probe info

 Wray, though cooperating with Barr in a review of the origins of the Russia probe, would presumably balk at declassifying classified information that could reveal sensitive sources or methods of investigators.

-Despite Mueller finding no evidence to support criminal charges against Americans related to Russia's actions, his report documented extensive Russian efforts to interfere in the 2016 campaign and willingness on the part of some in Trump's orbit to accept their aid.
+California Rep. Adam Schiff, chairman of the House intelligence committee, called Trump's decision "un-American."

-House Intelligence Committee Chairman Adam Schiff accused Trump and Barr of trying to "conspire to weaponize law enforcement and classified information against their political enemies."
+"While Trump stonewalls the public from learning the truth about his obstruction of justice, Trump and Barr conspire to weaponize law enforcement and classified information against their political enemies.
+The cover-up has entered a new and dangerous phase," Schiff tweeted.

-"The coverup has entered a new and dangerous phase," Schiff said in a statement released late Thursday.
-"This is un-American."
+Despite Mueller finding no evidence to support criminal charges against Americans related to Russia's actions, his report documented extensive Russian efforts to interfere in the 2016 campaign and willingness on the part of some in Trump's orbit to accept that aid.

 Thursday's move further solidifies Barr's position in Trump's eyes as a legal warrior on fighting on his behalf.